Every Thing You Need to Know About Upper Dolpo Trek

 Typical Meals and Dietary Considerations

 Food is usually made up of rice, lentils, vegetables, noodles, and bread.
-Meat is rare in the area making it easier for vegetarians.
+Meat is rare in the area which makes it easier for vegetarians.
 It is recommended that you carry snacks and supplements to ensure enough energy for the trek.

 Recommended Snacks and Supplements